inab/mg-process_TCGA_CD/docs/pipelines.rst

 Test Tool
 ---------
-.. automodule:: process_test
+.. automodule:: process_H_randomizer

-   This is a demonstration pipeline using the testTool.
+   This is a demonstration pipeline using the H_randomizer.

    Running from the command line
    =============================